Viktor Boone

-Viktor Boone (born 25 January 1998) is a Belgian footballer who plays for Royale Union Saint-Gilloise in the Belgian First Division A as a central defender.
+Viktor Boone (born 25 January 1998) is a Belgian footballer who plays as a defender for Beveren.

+Career

 He is the son of former footballer Nico Boone, who played in the top flight of Belgian footballer for K.V.
 Kortrijk.
 Viktor Boone was in the youth system at K.A.A.
 Gent before joining Sparta Petegem in 2017.
 Boone then played for K.M.S.K.
-Deinze for 4 seasons, with the last 2 being in the Challenger Pro League.
-In June, 2022 he signed with Union SG on a two year contract, with the option of a third.
-He made his debut for Union SG on 6 August 2022 starting a 3-0 away defeat against K.V.
+Deinze for four seasons, with the last two being in the Challenger Pro League.
+In June, 2022 he signed with Union SG on a two-year contract, with the option of a third.
+He made his debut for Union SG on 6 August 2022 starting a 3–0 away defeat against K.V.
 Mechelen.

+On 5 September 2023, Boone joined Lierse on a season-long loan.
+On 15 May 2024, Boone agreed to move Lierse on a permanent basis and signed a two-year contract.

+On 18 June 2025, Boone signed a two-season contract with Beveren.